-- 3.1 Instructions from Customer.
+3.1 Instructions from Customer.
 SAP will process Personal Data only in accordance with documented instructions from Customer.
-The Agreement (including this DPA) constitutes such documented initial instructions and Customer may provide further instructions during the performance of the SAP Service.
-SAP will use reasonable efforts to follow any other Customer instructions, as long as they are required by Data Protection Law, technically feasible and do not require changes to the performance of the SAP Service.
-If any of the before-mentioned exceptions apply, or SAP otherwise cannot comply with an instruction or is of the opinion that an instruction infringes Data Protection Law, SAP will immediately notify Customer (email permitted). - 3.2 Processing on Legal Requirement.
+The Agreement (including this DPA) constitutes such documented initial instructions and each use of the Cloud Service then constitutes further instructions.
+SAP will use reasonable efforts to follow any other Customer instructions, as long as they are required by Data Protection Law, technically feasible and do not require changes to the Cloud Service.
+If any of the before-mentioned exceptions apply, or SAP otherwise cannot comply

+- with an instruction or is of the opinion that an instruction infringes Data Protection Law, SAP will immediately notify Customer (email permitted). - 3.2 Processing on Legal Requirement.
 SAP may also process Personal Data where required to do so by applicable law.
 In such a case, SAP shall inform Customer of that legal requirement before processing unless that law prohibits such information on important grounds of public interest. - 3.3 Personnel.
 To process Personal Data, SAP and its Subprocessors shall only grant access to authorized personnel who have committed themselves to confidentiality.
 SAP and its Subprocessors will regularly train personnel having access to Personal Data in applicable data security and data privacy measures. - 3.4 Cooperation.
 At Customer's request, SAP will reasonably cooperate with Customer and Controllers in dealing with requests from Data Subjects or regulatory authorities regarding SAP's processing of Personal Data or any Personal Data Breach.
 SAP shall notify the Customer as soon as reasonably practical about any request it has received from a Data Subject in relation to the Personal Data processing, without itself responding to such request without Customer's further instructions, if applicable.
-SAP will correct or remove any Personal Data releted to the Customer in SAP's possession (if any), or restrict its processing, in accordance with the Customer's instruction and Data Protection Law. - 3.5 Personal Data Breach Notification.
+SAP shall provide functionality that supports Customer's ability to correct or remove Personal Data from the Cloud Service, or restrict its processing in line with Data Protection Law.
+Where such functionality is not provided, SAP will correct or remove any Personal Data, or restrict its processing, in accordance with the Customer's instruction and Data Protection Law. - 3.5 Personal Data Breach Notification.
 SAP will notify Customer without undue delay after becoming aware of any Personal Data Breach and provide reasonable information in its possession to assist Customer to meet Customer's obligations to report a Personal Data Breach as required under Data Protection Law.
 SAP may provide such information in phases as it becomes available.
-Such notification shall not be interpreted or construed as an admission of fault or liability by SAP.

-3.6 Data Protection Impact Assessment.
-If, pursuant to Data Protection Law, Customer (or its Controllers) are required to perform a data protection impact assessment or prior consultation with a regulator, at Customer's request, SAP will provide such documents as are generally available for the SAP Service (for example, this DPA, the Agreement, audit reports or certifications).
+Such notification shall not be interpreted or construed as an admission of fault or liability by SAP. - 3.6 Data Protection Impact Assessment.
+If, pursuant to Data Protection Law, Customer (or its Controllers) are required to perform a data protection impact assessment or prior consultation with a regulator, at Customer's request, SAP will provide such documents as are generally available for the Cloud Service (for example, this DPA, the Agreement, audit reports or certifications).
 Any additional assistance shall be mutually agreed between the Parties.

-4. DATA DELETION
+4. DATA EXPORT AND DELETION